pysat/pysat/docs/tutorial_custom.rst

 Custom Functions
 ----------------

 Science analysis is built upon custom data processing.
-To simplify this task and enable instrument independent analysis, custom functions may be attached to the Instrument object.
+To simplify this task, and enable instrument independent analysis, custom functions may be attached to the Instrument object.
 Each function is run automatically when new data is loaded before it is made available in ``inst.data``.